-At March 31, 2023, we had future minimum lease payments under a non-cancelable operating lease commitment of \$833,721.
+At June 30, 2023, we had future minimum lease payments under one non-cancelable operating lease commitment of \$663.3 thousand.
 We enter into contracts in the normal course of business with CMOs, CROs and other third parties for the manufacture of our product candidates, to support clinical trials and preclinical research studies and testing, and for other purposes.
 These contracts are generally cancelable by us.
-Any payments due upon cancellation of these contracts generally consist only of payments for services provided or expenses incurred, including noncancelable obligations of our service providers, up to the date of cancellation although some agreements provide for termination fees.
+Any payments due upon cancellation of these contracts generally consist only of payments for services provided or expenses incurred, including noncancelable obligations of our service providers, up to the date of cancellation although some agreements provide for termination fees or payments for the balance of the term of the agreement.